oat-sa/taohub-articles/forge/administrator-guide/site-administration-setting.md

 #### HTTP Authentication

-You can add an HTTP Authentication to protect your TAO instance.\
+You can add an HTTP Authentication to protect your TAO instance.<br/>

 **The following example outlines how to establish a Basic HTTP Authentication to protect all the TAO instances with one account.**

 \# Edit the file: `.htaccess` at the root of the TAO folder.